FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Log.md

     </body>
 ```

-Decoding that file from base64, I found something similar to `brainfuck` which is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language).
+Decoding that file from base64, I found something similar to `brainfuck`, which is an [esoteric programming language](https://en.wikipedia.org/wiki/Esoteric_programming_language).

 ```brainfuck
 ----------]<-<---<-------<---------->>>>+[<<-----------------,<<--,>>,<<------,>>,<<+++++++++++,>>,<<------,>>,<<------------,++++,++,++++++++,---------------,++++++++++++,-,-----,+++++++,>---------------,<-------,+++++++++,,+,>>+,<<----------------,----,++++,
 ```

-When reading about `brainfuck`, I found that it can be interpreted and output something only if it contains a period `.` and it will request an input when it contains a coma `,` ...
-The string that I have only contains comas, and I find that there are closed square brackets that are not opened and vise-versa.
+While reading about `brainfuck`, I found that it can be interpreted and output something only if it contains a period `"."` and it will request an input when it contains a coma `","`.
+The string that I had only contained comas, and I found that there were closed square brackets that were not opened and vise-versa.

 >Maybe I need to reverse it before interpreting it.
+Hmmmmmm!!

-but then I get stuck on the no periods part..
-Then it hit me, maybe there is a "Reversed-brainfuck" esoteric programming language, and a simple google search revealed a decoder and I got this output.
+Afterward, I got stuck on the "no periods" part..
+Then it hit me, maybe there is a "Reversed-brainfuck" esoteric programming language, and a simple google search revealed a decoder and I got this output:

 ```
 /f/l/a/g/somethingUneed.txt
 ```

-Using the LFI payload again but this time the resource is going to be that new directory we just got, and just like that...
+Using the LFI payload again, but this time the resource is going to be that new directory, we will get the flag...

 `BSDCTF{L0cal_f1L3_InClu$10N_1$_v3RY_P015On0u$}`